kevinveenbirkenbach/cymais/docs/guides/user/Security_Guidelines.md

   Synchronize your password database across devices using the [Nextcloud Client](https://nextcloud.com/) 📱💻.

 - **Use Encrypted Systems**
-  We recommend running CyMaIS only on systems with full disk encryption.
+  We recommend running Infinito.Nexus only on systems with full disk encryption.
 For example, Linux distributions such as [Manjaro](https://manjaro.org/) (based on ArchLinux) with desktop environments like [GNOME](https://en.wikipedia.org/wiki/GNOME) provide excellent security.
 (Learn more about [disk encryption](https://en.wikipedia.org/wiki/Disk_encryption) on Wikipedia.)

 - **Beware of Phishing and Social Engineering**
   Always verify email senders, avoid clicking on unknown links, and never share your passwords or 2FA codes with anyone.
 (Learn more about [Phishing](https://en.wikipedia.org/wiki/Phishing) and [Social Engineering](https://en.wikipedia.org/wiki/Social_engineering_(security)) on Wikipedia.)

 Following these guidelines will significantly enhance your personal security—but remember, no system is completely immune to risk.

-A tutorial how to setup secure password management you will find [here](https://blog.veen.world/blog/2025/04/04/%f0%9f%9b%a1%ef%b8%8f-keepassxc-cymais-cloud-the-ultimate-guide-to-cross-device-password-security/)
+A tutorial how to setup secure password management you will find [here](https://blog.veen.world/blog/2025/04/04/%f0%9f%9b%a1%ef%b8%8f-keepassxc-infinito-cloud-the-ultimate-guide-to-cross-device-password-security/)
 ---